JrndD/JrndD-jrndblog.github.io/content/posts/Versioning/SharePointAdvancedVersioning.md

 Is your company paying for extra SharePoint storage?
 Would you like not to?

 ### What is it?
-SharePoint and OneDrive automatically saves a major or minor version as you work, so there is a history of changes that you can access and revert to if needed.
+SharePoint and OneDrive automatically saves major or minor versions as you work, so there is a history of changes that you can access and revert to if needed.
 Microsoft recently started rolling out general availability of feature ID 145802: "SharePoint: Improvements for document library version history limits".
 In simpler terms this means we now have an automatic way of thinning out the version history of files and documents in SharePoint Online.

 ### Why is it important?